danielrab/turing-complete-russian-translation/readme.md

-to contribute, ask for access and sync the files often to avoid overlapping work
+We are now using the website as the main place to upload files.
+I'll be periodically merging files from there to here.